kubernetes/community/contributors/design-proposals/cluster-lifecycle/local-cluster-ux.md

 Localkube is a self-contained go binary that includes all the master components including DNS and runs them using multiple go threads.
 Each Kubernetes release will include a localkube binary that has been tested exhaustively.

-To support Windows and OS X, minikube will use [libmachine](https://github.com/docker/machine/tree/master/libmachine) internally to create and destroy virtual machines.
+To support Windows and macOS, minikube will use [libmachine](https://github.com/docker/machine/tree/master/libmachine) internally to create and destroy virtual machines.
-Minikube will be shipped with an hypervisor (virtualbox) in the case of OS X.
+Minikube will be shipped with an hypervisor (virtualbox) in the case of macOS.
 Minikube will include a base image that will be well tested.

 In the case of Linux, since the cluster can be run locally, we ideally want to avoid setting up a VM.